hanselviva/pizza-eats/README.md

-The purpose of this app is to practice my React skills.
+The purpose of this project is to practice my JavaScript React skills.
 This app is complete from routing to form management and validation, post requests, and even cypress testing.
+The basic styling is added for comprehensibility purposes.

 This has been deployed at: https://angry-tesla-318d6e.netlify.app/